ViewTouch/viewtouch/README.md

 - **Default Hardware:** Raspberry Pi family
 - **Auto-update:** Desktop icon compiles and installs latest code from GitHub

 Gene Mosher's passion and vision has overseen the development, management, and maintenance of ViewTouch code across six decades, spanning a wide array of computers and point of sale equipment.
-Gene owns the ViewTouch copyright.
+Gene owns the ViewTouch copyright and remains active in ViewTouch in 2025.
+A personal note to everyone from Gene: I am getting on in years and everyone has always wanted me to tell them what will happen to ViewTouch if/when something happens to me.
+In 2025 I can reassure that I will be participating in the development of ViewTouch until my last breath, which could easily be 2050 (I'll be 101 then), and with Ariel, who is about half a century younger than I am, being awarded co-ownership of the ViewTouch code and documentation at ViewTouch/GitHub, nothing bad can happen, is going to happen, to ViewTouch.
+I myself used to wonder about the future of ViewTouch, but I no longer do wonder about the future of ViewTouch.
+It's going to be alive, healthy, vibrant and dynamic for a long, long time.
+A new chapter has been opened for ViewTouch in 2025 and I could not be happier about it.
+Anyone can be a part of the future of ViewTouch - I welcome all who will join us.

 ---